 - Smaller trees are less likely to cause damage during storms.

-- Many of these trees have colorful flowers and/or foliage.
+- Many of these trees have colorful flowers and/or foliage, and fragrance.

 - Our native trees require less fertilizer and pesticide due to their acclimation to our climate, soil and rainfall conditions.